 If you often drive abroad for work purposes or to reach holiday destinations then it is worth checking how much cover you will have for this.
 Often motorists assume they are enjoying the same standard of protection when driving overseas as they do while in the UK, but in many cases it actually drops down a level – so you may wish to inquire about this during your research.

 Further to this, it could be worth checking what level of cover you can enjoy driving a car that is not the one named in your policy.
+Many insurance firms would contact a company such as Enigma Telematics to help bring down fleet insurance premiums.

 Legal protection is another point to consider.
 In the event that you are in an accident, this could cover you for any litigation costs you incur if an insurance claim is made against you.
 When asking about this, you may also wish to find out how much personal accident benefit is available to you.